dotnetKyle/DoD-PKI-OpenSSL/DoD/1_RootCA/README.md

 5. Enter the password for the private key you are using

 6. Press `Enter` on all the prompts to use the defaults

+   Note: Use something similar to `MOCK DoD Root CA` for the common name.

    *(It's important you remember the settings you enter on the `Root CA` because some of the `Intermediates CA` settings will have to match exactly)*